The Golden Arm

 The Golden Arm is a folktale, a story appearing in multiple cultures through oral tradition and folklore, most famously told by Mark Twain and also used by him to instruct others in how to tell a story.
 The tale begins with a death or a recently deceased victim who has an artificial limb, usually an arm, made of gold.
 The victim has their limb stolen after their death, most often by a loved one or trusted one in greed.
 Then the victim comes back from the grave looking to get their golden limb back and scares the robber into giving back their arm.

-The Golden Arm is sometimes spoken rather than read and ended with a great shout at the end to scare the listeners.
+The Golden Arm is sometimes spoken rather than read and ends with a great shout to scare the listeners.

 Origins

 The Golden Arm can be documented at least 200 years back, but it has been told orally for longer.
 This tale is part of the Aarne–Thompson Type 366 which means that a corpse comes back from the dead to claim what was stolen from them, usually a body part, article of clothing or object.
 This stems from the belief that “a dead man or animal can find no rest until its physical remains are intact.”

 The folktale was created originally to teach the listeners to be respectful to the dead.
 Because The Golden Arm was passed down orally the story changed to become a story about avarice, teaching the listeners to not be greedy.

 It is unsure where exactly the folktale started, but many cultures have a variation of The Golden Arm.